LapisLazuline765/LapisLazuline765.github.io/_gakumas/events/valentineconcerto/valentineconcerto_pt5.md

 __China:__ A Shinosawa-san secret live performance!

-__Sena:__ Fufu, this live performance was made specifically for you guys.
+__Sena:__ Fufu, this live performance was made specifically for you all.

 __Ume & China & Misuzu__: ...President!?